zacbaum/markdown-cv/index.md

 ### Professional Experience

-`Apr.
-2023 - present`
+`Jun.
+2024 - present`
-**Sr. Research Scientist** | *Odin Vision*
+**Research Team Lead** | *Odin Vision*

-Designs and develops artificial intelligence-based models and methodologies for real-time disease detection and diagnostic-support in endoscopic interventions.
+Leads 10+ researchers designing and implementing AI solutions for gastroenterology, including polyp detection and diagnosis.
+Manages research planning, development, and execution; participates in strategic planning for Odin Vision’s research program.

 `Jul.
 2016 - present`
 **Sr. AI Scientist and Software Engineer** | *Verdure Imaging Inc.*

-Develops ultrasound-based diagnostic software for monitoring and assessing scoliosis.
-Works to implement well-designed and user-friendly software and develop documentation which is compliant with FDA and other regulatory bodies.
+Leads development of software and AI for SpineUs, the first FDA-approved ultrasound-based device for spine curvature assessment.
+Achieved an error of less than 3mm per landmark relative to X-ray imaging, enabling chiropractors and clinicians to make highly-accurate treatment decisions without the need for radiation-based methods.
+Plays a critical role in shaping the company’s AI innovation roadmap, leading to project launches and new clinical collaborations.

+`Mar.
+2023 - Jun 2024`
+**Sr. Research Scientist** | *Odin Vision*

+Designs and develops artificial intelligence-based models and methodologies for real-time disease detection and diagnostic-support in endoscopic interventions.

 `Sep.
 2020 - Jan 2023`
 **Software Engineer** | *Veterinary Surgical Innovation Ltd.*